Art of Europe: Byzantine

-Byzantine art overlaps with or merges with what we call Early Christian art until the iconoclasm period of 730-843 when the vast majority of artwork with figures was destroyed; so little remains that today any discovery sheds new understanding.
-After 843 until 1453 there is a clear Byzantine art tradition.
-It is often the finest art of the Middle Ages in terms of quality of material and workmanship, with production centered on Constantinople.
-Byzantine art's crowning achievement were the monumental frescos and mosaics inside domed churches, most of which have not survived due to natural disasters and the appropriation of churches to mosques.
+Byzantine art overlaps with or merges with what we call Early Christian art until the iconoclasm period of 730-843, when the vast majority of artwork with figures was destroyed; so little remains that today any discovery sheds new understanding.
+From 843 to 1453, there is a clear Byzantine art tradition.
+It is often the finest art of the Middle Ages in terms of the quality of materials and artistry, with production centered in Constantinople.
+Byzantine art's crowning achievement was the monumental frescoes and mosaics in domed churches, most of which have not survived due to natural disasters and the conversion of churches into mosques.